MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-servers-for-the-rms-connector.md

 ### To configure file servers to use the connector

+1. Make sure that the file servers are authorized to use the RMS connector, by using the RMS connector administration tool and the information from the [Authorizing servers to use the RMS connector](install-and-configure-the-rms-connector.md#authorizing-servers-to-use-the-rms-connector) section.
+This configuration is required so that Exchange can use the RMS connector.

-1. On the file servers configured for File Classification Infrastructure and that will communicate with the RMS connector, do one of the following:
+2. On the file servers configured for File Classification Infrastructure and that will communicate with the RMS connector, do one of the following:

     -   Run the server configuration tool for Microsoft RMS connector.
 For more information, see [How to use the server configuration tool for Microsoft RMS connector](configure-servers-for-the-rms-connector.md#how-to-use-the-server-configuration-tool-for-microsoft-rms-connector) in this article.